Calculus of variations and optimal control for generalized functions: Higher-order calculus of variations for generalized functions

 \begin{proof} According to Def.~\ref{def:minimizer}, and to Thm\@.~\ref{thm:intRules} for any $h\in\gsf_{0}(m)$ we have

 By repeated integration by parts (Thm\@.~\ref{thm:intRules}.\ref{enu:intByParts}) one has

 Since $h^{(i)}(t_{1})=0=h^{(i)}(t_{2})$, $i=0,\ldots,m-1$, the first summands in \eqref{eq:identity1} vanish.
-Therefore, equations \eqref{pel} and \eqref{eq:identity1} yield the conclusion. \end{proof} In order to prove the Euler-Lagrange equation in integral form (see below Cor.~\ref{Cor:ELdeordm}), we first need to show the higher order du Bois\textendash Reymond lemma of the calculus of variations for generalized functions. \begin{lem}[Fundamental higher order du Bois\textendash Reymond lemma] Let $a$, $b\in\rcrho$ be such that $a<b$, and let $f\in\zs\left([a,b],\gf\right)$.
+Therefore, equations \eqref{pel} and \eqref{eq:identity1} yield the first conclusion.
+The second equality simply follows by $m$ times integration by parts. \end{proof} In order to prove the Euler-Lagrange equation in integral form (see below Cor.~\ref{Cor:ELdeordm}), we first need to show the fundamental lemma and the higher order du Bois\textendash Reymond lemma of the calculus of variations for generalized functions. \begin{lem}[Fundamental Lemma of the Calculus of Variations] Let $a$, $b\in\rti$ such that $a<b$, and let $f\in\gsf([a,b],\rti)$.
 If